-We use napkins at our dinner table, with lunchbox to school, and also sometimes drying plates over the kitchen sink and a lot more.
+We use cloth dinner napkins at our dinner table, with lunchbox to school, and also sometimes drying plates over the kitchen sink and a lot more.
 Do you know you can make napkins at home in your free time?
 Making napkin from fabric is not a difficult task.
 If you make your own napkins at home, also you going to have some fun as well.
 In this article, I'm going to show you how to make fabric/cloth napkins.

 You can read more about how to waterproof fabrics